-The research team is working to expand the reach, scope, validity, and availability of The Hunger Center Longitudinal Database.
-They are also evaluating an ongoing, large-scale natural experiment of a shift in charitable food distribution to a community-based model.
-Their work will strengthen the evidence base for understanding health among food insecure populations and inform local, regional, and national efforts to ensure efficient and equitable food distribution.
+The project team worked to expand the reach, scope, validity, and availability of The Hunger Center Longitudinal Database.
+They also evaluated an ongoing, large-scale natural experiment of a shift in charitable food distribution to a community-based model.

 The research team observed an inverse relationship between receipt of food assistance and health and health behaviors among food insecure people.
 Receipt of SNAP and food bank assistance was associated with the poorest health, while receiving no assistance was associated with the best health.
 For example, functional limitations were twice as prevalent among people receiving both types of food assistance than among those receiving none.
 Receipt of food assistance is an overlooked factor associated with health and has the potential to shape future chronic disease prevention efforts among the food insecure.